HarmonyJr/Data-modelling-with-Apache-Cassandra/README.md

 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+Currently, they don't have an easy way to query their data, which resides in an event directory of csv logs on the app.
 Once created, the database would provide Sparkify with the capability to analyse and gain more insights from the song and user activity data they have been collecting.

 The project contains the events csv log files and Jupyter notebook script.
 To load the files into the tables, follow the steps below.